masonite-digital/mdi-quick-change-cms/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 0. [Slider](https://elementpack.pro/demo/element/slider/) - Slider to make your website more versatile, sometimes you need a slider, with basic functions, modification, and customization
 0. [Scroll Button](https://elementpack.pro/demo/element/scroll-button/) - With examples like -Scroll Down Example,Scroll Up Example,Duration Example,Offset Example (50px),Before Icon Position Example and others
 0. [Step Flow](https://elementpack.pro/demo/element/step-flow/) - Element pack brings the Step Flow widget for designing flow charts with a new style and interface.
 Now, re-build your instruction manual with bright colors.
+0. [Search](https://elementpack.pro/demo/element/search/) - Search is a simple search widget for for elementor widget.
+You can get a simple search, modal options also.
 0. [Toggle](https://elementpack.pro/demo/element/toggle/) - Toggle Default Example, Icon Change Example, Toggle With Icon List Example, Toggle With Image Gallery Example with element pack pro plugin
 0. [Trailer Box](https://elementpack.pro/demo/element/trailer-box/) - Product With Trailer Box, Salon Product With Trailer Box, Fashion With Trailer Box Element pack pro widget WordPress plugin
+0. [Total Count](https://elementpack.pro/demo/element/total-count/) - Display page stat with post counts, user counts, or comment counts using the Total Count widget.
+Show any icon or image along with an initial count number & display the stat brilliantly anywhere on your page.
 0. [Tutor LMS Course Grid](https://elementpack.pro/demo/element/tutor-lms-course-grid) - a new way to match your designs.
 Now you can show Widget Equal Height on elementor page builder, helps you to match the design.
 0. [Tutor LMS Course Carousel](https://elementpack.pro/demo/element/tutor-lms-course-carousel) - a new way to match your designs.
 Now you can show Widget Equal Height on elementor page builder, helps you to match the design.
 0. [Twitter Grid](https://elementpack.pro/demo/element/twitter-grid/ ) - Twitter Grid examples page Default Twitter grid, row, Columns, and other examples.
+0. [User Register](https://elementpack.pro/demo/element/user-register/) - WordPress default User register system brings in frontend and you can modify the design and give a fine touch to match your design.
 0. [WeForms](https://elementpack.pro/demo/element/weform/) - weForm an amazing 3rd party tool that now supports the element pack. you can change the style and customize its design.

 More widgets are coming soon...